Registering for Classes

 - Get Advice—Set up an appointment with your advisor and discuss your schedule for the next semester.
 Your advisor will clear your Advising Hold.

-Registration appointments are set according to the number of credit hours you have completed, and begin after advising for the semester is complete.
+Registration appointments are determined by class and begin after advising for the semester is complete.
 We recognize that this may be a new process for you; help will be available to you.
-Check the Student Help instructions available from the My.Butler home page.
+Check the Ask.Butler instructions available from the My.Butler home page.
 For questions about your classes, call Registration and Records at 940-9203 during business hours.
-For technical problems such as passwords and browser requirements, call the Help Desk at 940-4357; hours of the help desk will be posted on My.Butler.edu.
+For technical problems such as passwords and browser requirements, contact the IT Help Desk at 317-940-4357.

 For most degree programs, a student can complete requirements on schedule by carrying an average of 16 hours a semester.
 This, however, is an average, and students are usually encouraged to adjust their academic loads according to their individual aptitudes, academic situations and extra-curricular commitments.

-The maximum academic load is 18 credit hours for liberal arts and sciences, business, and communication students; and 20 credit hours for pharmacy and health sciences, education and fine arts students in a regular semester and six hours in each of the summer sessions.
-These limits can be exceeded only with the special written permission of the student's academic dean.
+The maximum academic load is 18 credit hours for liberal arts and sciences, business, and communication students; and 20 credit hours for pharmacy and health sciences, education, and fine arts students in a regular semester and 18 credit hours in the summer term.
+These limits can be exceeded only with the special written permission of the student’s academic dean.
 Hours in excess of 20 in a regular semester will be approved only under the most unusual circumstances; they also will carry an additional tuition charge at the credit-hour rate published on the Student Accounts website.

 Graduate students must carry at least six hours in a regular semester to be considered full-time.